Writing and Illustration Contest

 First-, second-, and third-place winners are selected for each grade for both parts of the contest.
 All winners and their enrolling schools receive cash prizes:

 All winners are highlighted in Navigator, the 4th–6th Grade Talent Search's online magazine, and first-place entries are posted to our website at the conclusion of each part of the contest.

 To be eligible to receive a cash prize, the student must be a US citizen or a US permanent resident with a Form I-551, I-151, or I-551C (Permanent Resident Card, Resident Alien Card, or Alien Registration Receipt Card), also known as a green card.

 The Duke TIP Writing and Illustration Contest is a benefit of participation in the 4th–6th Grade Talent Search and is open to current participants only.
 Students can only submit one entry for each part of the contest each academic year.
 Due to the large number of entries received, Duke TIP is unable to provide feedback or return individual submissions.
 However, we will provide a confirmation of receipt by email.

 Students qualify for the 4th–6th Grade Talent Search by achieving a score in the 95th percentile or higher on a qualifying exam.
-Once enrolled, for a onetime fee, they receive access to benefits until the end of sixth grade, including optional above-level testing; enrichment activities like the book club, writing and illustration contest, and specialized publications; and eligibility to apply to TIP’s educational programs.
+Once enrolled, participants receive access to optional above-level testing, enrichment activities, specialized publications, and eligibility to apply to TIP’s educational programs.